-In the present article you can read about:
+In the present article, you can read about the following:

 - How Powerball annuity works;

 - How is the Powerball annuity paid out?

 - How much is the prize of Powerball after taxes?

 If you are lucky enough to win the lottery, you need to make an important decision on how to collect your prize.
 In general, there are two ways the Powerball pays out: through a lottery annuity or as a lump sum.

 In general, if you would like to receive all of your money as early as possible, the lump-sum Powerball payout is the best option for you as you receive all of your jackpot at once (after taxes have been applied, of course).
 If you prefer to receive payouts each year over a certain period, you may choose the annuity option, which provides annual payments over time.

 You can analyze both options with our tool since it works as both a Powerball lump sum calculator and a Powerball annuity calculator.

 As we mentioned already, the winner may claim their Powerball jackpot in its cash value, or, in other words, as a lump sum.
 When choosing this option, the winner is paid in one lump sum.
 However, the cash value payout of the jackpot is much less than the one offered for a annuity Powerball payout.
 So, you may ask "How much do I get if I win the Powerball?"
 It is about 52 percent of the total jackpot amount (before taxes).
 For example, if the Powerball jackpot is at $100 million, the cash value would be around $52 million.

 Despite the considerable initial loss, it has its advantages, which might be attractive enough for turning to this option.
 For example: